prodeveloper2023/Readme-Generator/newReadMe.md

 - [Questions](#questions)

 ## Installation

-npm install inquirer in the terminal
+npm install inquirer

 ## Usage

-This is a command line application and will require inquirer dependency to run the app.
-After answering all questions the user should be presesnted with a newReadMe.md file.
+answer all question and a readme is generated with the input content

 ## License
 This project is licensed under the MIT license.

 ## Contributing
 N/A

 ## Tests

-in order to test after package installation user should run "node index.js" in the terminal
+run it in terminal using command node index.js

 ## Questions
 If you have any questions, please feel free to contact me:
 - GitHub: [prodeveloper2023](https://github.com/prodeveloper2023)
 - Email: palindrome1988@gmail.com